teriyaki-bytes/zvm.app/src/content/docs/reference/how-to-use.md

   contributors and developers.
 - `ZVM_SET_CU` Toggle the automatic upgrade checker.
 If you want to reenable the checker, just `uset ZVM_SET_CU`.
 - `ZVM_PATH` replaces the default install location for ZVM Set the environment variable to the parent directory of where you've placed the `.zvm` directory.
+- `ZVM_SKIP_TLS_VERIFY` Do you have problems using TLS in your evironment?
+  Toggle off verifying TLS by setting this environment variable.
+  - By default when this is enabled ZVM will print a warning.
+Set this variable to `no-warn` to silence this warning.

 ## Settings

 ZVM has additional setting stored in `~/.zvm/settings.json`.
 You can manually update version maps, toggle color support, and disable the automatic upgrade checker here.
 All settings are also exposed as flags or environment variables.
 This file is stateful, and ZVM will create it if it does not exist and utilizes it for its operation.